InseeFrLab/pynsee/docs/readme.rst

 Installation & API subscription
 -------------------------------

-Credentials are necessary to access SIRENE API available through `pynsee` by the module `sirene`.
-API credentials can be created here : `portail-api.insee.fr <https://portail-api.insee.fr/>`_.
+Credentials are necessary to access SIRENE API available through ``pynsee`` by the :mod:`~pynsee.sirene` module.
+API credentials can be created here: `portail-api.insee.fr <https://portail-api.insee.fr/>`_.
 All other modules are freely accessible.

 .. literalinclude:: ../README.md
     :lines: 30-44